- Records Request

 During the year, opportunities for parents and community members will be posted here.
 Since school just started – we are working on that list right now!
 Please feel free to contact us and let us know what talents you have that you can contribute to the school. firstname.lastname@example.org

 Dress Code: We ask that scholars wear any shade of green or blue polo.
-Pants only, no shorts or skirts, dark blue or dark grey.
-Black shoes, either athletic or casual.
-Secondary should have a black belt and have their shirt tucked in.
-Primary shirts can be untucked, but not fall below their wrists.
-Scholarships to cover the costs are available, so just give us a call or e-mail firstname.lastname@example.org!
+Pants only, no shorts or skirts, dark blue only.
+Black shoes (or black with white), either athletic or casual.
+Secondary and Primary should have a black belt and have their shirt tucked in.
+Scholarships to cover the costs are available, so just give us a call or e-mail email@example.com!

 School Breakfast and Lunch: We want to establish good eating habits by offering low-cost nutritious lunches to children during the school day.
 We provide a prepared breakfast and lunch meal each day.
 Breakfast is $2, lunch is $3.25.
 Parents can qualify for Free or Reduced meals by completing a National School Lunch Program form.
 E-mail us a firstname.lastname@example.org if we’ve not already given you the form.
 Meals are not free until the form is completed and certified.
 Scholars may also bring a healthy sack lunch as well.